 What are the best ways to stop and prevent muscle spasms?
-Muscle spasms occur when muscles or muscle groups involuntary contract.
-Spasms often happen suddenly without prior warning.
-Muscle spasms tend to be harmless and only last a few minutes but can occasionally be accompanied by sudden sharp bursts of pain-causing the sufferer to feel extremely uncomfortable.
+Muscle spasms occur when muscles or muscle groups involuntarily contract.
+Spasms often happen suddenly, without prior warning.
+Muscle spasms are harmless and only last a few minutes but can occasionally be accompanied by sudden sharp bursts of pain-causing the sufferer to feel extremely uncomfortable.

 When the muscle or fibers that have contracted sustain this contraction, the spasm becomes a cramp.
 Muscle spasms and cramps vary in intensity from person to person and from situation to situation.
 While you may get the occasional minor twitch, another person may be suffering from a spasm that is so intense that it leaves a bruise.